ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ![blood drops and weapon flashes demo](2018-12-22--blood-splatters-and-weapon-flashes-demo-2.gif)

-Direction of the blood splatter is opposite of attack's direction.
+The direction of the blood splatter is opposite of attack's direction.
-Number of drops depends on the attack's damage.
+The number of drops depends on the attack's damage.
-Blood slowly disappears into transparency in three turns, otherwise the battlefield would become a complete and unreadable mess.
+Blood slowly disappears into transparency in three turns, otherwise, the battlefield would become a complete and unreadable mess.

 Adds weapon flashes of four types: slash, smash, pierce and claw;
 Every agent now has `WeaponType`: "smash", "slash", "pierce", and "claw".
-For now they are just a visual information.
+For now, they are just visual information.
 They affect only what sprite is used during the attack animation.

 Same as agent sprites, weapon flash sprites are not yet mirrored horizontally.
-That is mostly noticeable with curvy smash sprite.
+That is most noticeable with curvy smash sprite.

 Also, spearman's "pierce" weapon sprite is horizontal and it looks weird during vertical attacks.
-Either multiple sprites are need or it should be rotated.
+Either multiple sprites are needed or it should be rotated.

 ------